bobleesj/learn-swift-with-bob/README.md

 If you have any questions, don't hesitate to contact me for any further explanation. bobleesj@gmail.com

-If you want to know me at a personal level, you may read my [diary](https://www.bobthedeveloper.io/journey/) or follow me on [Instagram](https://instagram.com/bobthedev)
+If you want to know me at a personal level, you may read personal biased thought [here](https://medium.com/bob-the-developer) or follow me on [Instagram](https://instagram.com/bobthedev)

 ## Current Swift Study Materials
  * Protocol Oriented Programming